vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

   - name: MS Graph API list events documentation
     url: https://learn.microsoft.com/en-us/graph/api/user-list-events
 downloads:
+  - name: GraphRooms.pbmx
+    url: /assets/2023-10-11/GraphRooms.pbmx
 ---
-In this article, we will learn how to integrate Microsoft 365 room calendars into Peakboard, using Microsoft's Graph API.
+In this article, we will learn how to use Microsoft's Graph API to integrate room calendars into Peakboard.

-We will create a dashboard that lists the events of a room calendar.
-We will also add a selector that lets the user select which room they want to view.
+We will create a dashboard that lets the user select a room, and then displays the events of that room.

 Here's what the finished dashboard looks like.
-Notice how the list of events changes when I click on the different rooms.
+Notice how the list of events changes when clicking on the different rooms.

 ![image](/assets/2023-10-11/010.gif)

 Here is an overview of the steps we will take to create this dashboard:

-1. **Create a variable for the selected room.** This variable holds the email address of the currently selected room.
+1. **Add a variable for the selected room.** This lets us keep track of the selected room.
-1. **Add an MS Graph data source to get a list of rooms.** This data source gets a list of rooms, in the form of their email address.
+1. **Add a data source to get a list of all the rooms.** This lets us know which rooms the user can select.
-1. **Add an MS Graph data source to get the events of a room.** This data source gets the events of the currently selected room, using our variable.
+1. **Add a data source to get the events of a room.**
-1. **Create a room selector with a styled list control** When the user selects a room, we update our variable.
+1. **Add a room selector with a styled list control** This lets us update our selected room variable.
-1. **Create a table control that displays the events of the selected room.**
+1. **Add a table control that displays the events of the selected room.**
-1. **Add a text control that displays the currently selected room.**
+1. **Add a text control that indicates the selected room.**

 To learn the basics of using the MS Graph API in Peakboard, see [this article]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %}).

-Also note that this article covers room calendars, not group calendars.
+Note that this article covers room calendars, not group calendars.
 To learn how to integrate group calendars into Peakboard, see [this article]({% post_url 2023-08-12-Dismantle-O365-group-calendars-with-MS-Graph %}).

 ## Create a variable for the selected room

-We need some way of keeping track of the currently selected room.
+We need some way of keeping track of the selected room.
 To do this, we will use a variable.
 We will update this variable when the user selects a room, and we will read this variable to know which room's events we should display.

 So, we create a new variable.